dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 .\build.ps1 -UseModuleFast
 ```

-This build process takes around 5 minutes to complete.
-Most of the time is used to download the required dependencies defined in the file [RequiredModules.psd1](../RequiredModules.psd1).
+This build process takes around 15 to 20 minutes to complete the first time.
+Downloading all the required dependencies defined in the file [RequiredModules.psd1](../RequiredModules.psd1) takes time and discovering the many DSC resources in [Microsoft365DSC](https://microsoft365dsc.com/).

-Please verify the artifacts created by the build pipeline, for example the MOF files in the [./output/MOF](../output/MOF/).
+After the build finished, please verify the artifacts created by the build pipeline, for example the MOF files in the [MOF](../output/MOF/).

 > :information_source: The [MOF](../output/MOF/) folder is not part of the project.
 It is created by the build process.
 If your don't find it after having run the build, something went wrong and you probably see errors in the console output of the build process.